 - Provide the required listing and document information on the Co-sell > Solutions page.

 Services partners must:

-- For Consulting Service solutions (aka Marketplace offers) of the any Solution type, have an active gold competency in any competency area.
+- For Consulting Service solutions (aka Marketplace offers) of the any Solution type, have at least one solution partner designation in Microsoft Cloud Partner Program.

 Business Applications independent software vendors (ISVs) must: